 I’m thankful I’m not a turkey!

-Thanksgiving Day the most auspicious day for families and friends to get together for a special meal.
+Thanksgiving Day is the most auspicious day for families and friends to get together for a special meal.
 The meals often include potatoes, cranberry sauce, turkey, stuffing, pumpkin pie, gravy, and vegetables.
 Thanksgiving is the best time of the year for many people to give thanks for what they have.
-So, let’s sing these meaningful Happy Thanksgiving Poems in front of your best one, friends, family and Jesus Christ himself to express your gratitude for them.
+So, let’s sing these meaningful Happy Thanksgiving Poems in front of your best ones, friends, family, and Jesus Christ himself to express your gratitude for them.